 • risk management concerns have been reasonably addressed; and

 • it is consistent with any predecessor documents.

-The Office of the University General Counsel shall determine what other institutional reviews are necessary prior to submission of the contract for signature and will coordinate obtaining the appropriate reviews.
+The Office of General Counsel shall determine what other institutional reviews are necessary prior to submission of the contract for signature and will coordinate obtaining the appropriate reviews.

 VI.
 Authorizing Signatures

 Authority for contract negotiations and signature approval should include persons in the department that has the responsibility for performance of any part of the agreement.
 Any contract related to the acquisition of a good or service must be routed through the Office of Procurement & Materials Management.
 Negotiations with university contractors or vendors should be handled by the Office of Procurement & Materials Management.
 As a general rule, only the president, the provost, and certain vice presidents and university directors have the authority to contract for the university.
 Delegation of authority to these persons or others will be reviewed by the university president and university general counsel.
 Delegation of authority is required to be set out in position descriptions or in writing signed by the university president with a copy to be submitted to the Office of General Counsel.
 Anyone else who enters into a contract that purports to bind the university or its subunits is acting without authority and could be held personally liable for the contract.

 VII.
 Record Retention

 An original or photocopy of all fully executed contracts shall be forwarded to the Office of General Counsel.
 If a copy rather than the original fully executed contract is submitted to the Office of General Counsel the custodian of the contract should be aware of the retention schedule for such documents.